 Each cart has a serial number and is assigned to a specific address.
 If your cart is missing, take a look in your alley to see if your cart was moved or placed at another house.
 If you find your cart at another location, go ahead and take it back.

 If you are unsure of your cart’s serial number, or have a cart that doesn’t belong to you call Solid Waste & Recycling at (612) 673-2917.

 Call the Solid Waste & Recycling office at (612) 673-2917 and our staff will assist you.
 We do have crews that repair wheels and lids.
 If repair isn't completed within one month, please give us a call back.

 Good cart and bin hygiene is not just for cosmetic purposes.
 Washing carts regularly prevents buildup of residues, which cause pieces of garbage, or bags to stick to the inside of the cart.
 This slows up the collection process.
-Also, a dirty cart or bin is more likely to attract unwanted animals.
-Squirrels and raccoons are attracted to the strong smell of a dirty cart or bin and can chew through the plastic sides.
+Also, a dirty cart is more likely to attract unwanted animals.
+Squirrels and raccoons are attracted to the strong smell of a dirty cart and can chew through the plastic sides.

 Tips for Cleaning:

 Put a little soap or baking soda in the cart, put the cart on its side, turn on the hose, and spray out the dirt.